“Like a regular gym to get physically fit, cognitive fitness requires constant practise as well because thinking isn’t a set but a dynamic state”

 Other addictive and extra-organisational behaviours, such as drinking, smoking, drugs and domestic violence (all of which can be intensified by workplace practices) can cost organisations tens of thousands per employee.
 Read more 'Work is killing us'.

-.Finally, if the previous facts weren’t compelling enough, the cost of organisational drag amounts to more than $3 trillion in lost economic output, or about 17% of GDP.
-That’s in the U.S. economy alone.
+If the previous facts weren’t compelling enough, the cost of organisational drag amounts to more than $3 trillion in lost economic output, or about 17 percent of the US’s GDP.

 We’re here to change that.

-Cognitive Gym changes this and offers ongoing dialogic masterclasses.
-Like a gym, every month the cognitive gym schedule is reinvigorated with new courses by international and award-winning practitioners to elevate communication skills, challenge the status quo and develop complexity of thinking.
-Cognitive Gym accelerates thinking through a collaborative network of Extended Intelligence (EQ) and:
+The Cognitive Gym offers monthly cohort-based masterclasses that are designed to engage all participants through a dialogue-driven format.
+Like a gym to get physically fit, the Cognitive Gym's schedule is reinvigorated regularly with new courses by international and award-winning practitioners.
+Live and meaningful courses to elevate communication skills, challenge biases, develop complexity of thinking and accelerate critical thinking through a collaborative network of Extended Intelligence (EQ).
+Our approach:

 - Helps to apply learning to work more quickly